niyojan-org/client/README.md

-# 🎉 Orgatick - Event Management Platform
+# 🎉 orgatick - Event Management Platform

-**Orgatick** is a comprehensive event management platform that simplifies event creation, registration, and management for organizers while providing a seamless experience for attendees.
+**orgatick** is a comprehensive event management platform that simplifies event creation, registration, and management for organizers while providing a seamless experience for attendees.
 Built with modern web technologies, it supports everything from college fests to professional conferences.

 ## ✨ Features